raktims2210-dev/enterprise-ai-open-problems/README.md

 - Academic research proposals
 - Classroom discussion and coursework
 - Practitioner exploration and critique
+- - Basis for capstone projects and seminar discussions
+- Basis for capstone projects and seminar discussions

 Reuse, reinterpretation, and extension are encouraged.